chromaui/chromatic-docs/modes.md

   title: 'ArticleCard',
   parameters: {
     chromatic: {
-      //🔶 Test each story for ArticleCard in two modes
+      //🔶 Test each story for ArticleCard with this mode
       modes: {
         desktop: allModes['desktop'],
       },